AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Whether or not the first and/or last OBU is fragmented is signaled in the aggregation header.

+The AV1 specification allows OBUs to have an optional size field called obu_size (also leb128 encoded), signaled by the obu_has_size_field flag in the OBU header.
+To minimize overhead, the obu_has_size_field flag SHOULD be set to zero in all OBUs.
+If the obu_size field is present, it SHOULD be ignored by receivers.

 **TODO:** Add a paragraph that describes how a temporal unit is mapped into RTP packets.
 I think a new temporal unit should start a new RTP packet.
 You skip the temporal delimiter OBU, and then packetize the remaining OBUs in one or more